Ffestiniog Railway: The Cob

 Between Porthmadog Harbour station and Boston Lodge, the railway runs on the Cob, the dyke of the Traeth Mawr polder.
 The Cob was built between 1807 and 1811 by William Madocks and, in addition to its land reclamation function in conjunction with sluice gates at the Britannia bridge, it serves also as a roadway (which, since 1836, has been at a lower level on the landward side) and as a bridge across the Afon Glaslyn.
 Tolls were charged with a tollgate at Boston Lodge until 2003, when the rights were purchased by the National Assembly for Wales.

 The higher, original, section of the Cob carries, in addition to the railway, a public footpath throughout virtually its entire length.
-There is no fencing between the footpath and the railway, because the railway does not own the top of the Cob, but used a wayleave under the local Act of Parliament passed in 1821 (1 & 2 Geo.
-IV c.cxv.) for improving Porthmadog Harbour.
+There is no fencing between the footpath and the railway, because the railway does not own the top of the Cob, but used a wayleave under the local act of Parliament, the Portmadoc Harbour Act 1821 (1 & 2 Geo.
+4. c.cxv) for improving Porthmadog Harbour.
 This act was repealed by the Porthmadog Harbour Revision Order 1998 (SI 1998/683) and is no longer in force.

 Quarries served by the railway

 The Ffestiniog Railway was built primarily to connect the slate quarries in the mountains around what is now Blaenau Ffestiniog with the harbour at Porthmadog.
 In all at least 23 quarries were directly or indirectly connected to the railway, often by inclines.
-They sent their finished products over the railway in slate waggons to be transferred onto ships or, later, onto the standard-gauge railway at Minfordd.
+They sent their finished products over the railway in slate waggons to be transferred onto ships or, later, onto the standard-gauge railway at Minffordd.